 Which leads us to our first major point.
 This is a religious conflict.
 Due to the tendency of ancient religious peoples to straight-up murder anyone who believed otherwise, Palestine was as rife with conflicting factions as it was with religious significance.
-Most of this confliction focused around one centerpiece: Jerusalem.
+Most of this conflict focused around one centerpiece — Jerusalem.

 Needless to say, this area has been traded over, fought over, and died over again and again to establish the dominance of one people over others.
 But at the end of the 19th century, the seeds of the current struggle were sewn.

 As any history major will tell you, the latter half of the 1800s marked the rise of European nationalism, and with it, intensified anti-Semitism.
-By the beginning of the 20th century, many European Jews decided to migrate (or GTFO, in layman’s terms), to the only other home they could possibly know: Jerusalem.
-By 1940, millions of Jews had immigrated to the region of Palestine, causing rising tensions between Arabs and Hebrews.
+By the beginning of the 20th century, many European Jews decided to flee to Jerusalem, the only other place they could call home.
+By 1940, millions of Jewish people had immigrated to the region of Palestine, causing rising tensions between Arabs and Hebrews.
 After all, both groups have historically occupied the area, and both consider it their rightful home.

 Since then, the Israel-Palestinian struggle has become the forefront for an Arab-Western World conflict.
-Israel is supported by the international community because it was created by the UN.
-It is a sovereign state.
+Israel is supported by the international community because it was created by the UN, and as such, it is treated as a sovereign state.
 Palestine, on the other hand, is a bit more complicated.

 While the majority of Palestine was governed by the Palestine Liberation Organization and Fatah, the major political party, other political factions began emerging to deal with the Israeli threat in more extreme ways.
 In 1987, Hamas was formed, our third major point.